TeamTechnica/Skybot/README.md

 Using our matching algorithm, SkyBot accurately matches students with the closest travel itineraries and shared preferences!
 With API integrations, including Twilio, SendGrid, and Lyft students can easily:

-- Access their travel itineraries
 - Estimate transportation cost
-- Split transportation cost
-- Connects matches via LionMail
+- Receive their matches'contact information via text message
-- Share calendar invites and reminders
+- Receive a recommended departure time based on riders' flights

 SkyBot aims to provide a simple user interface to connect people in order to make the process of getting to your desired destination less of a hassle.